244 Thayer Street at Angell Street

 Please contact us if you are unable to attend an event but would like an autographed book.
 We will do our best to accomodate your request at the

 author's and publisher's discretion.

-Join us for a story every Saturday in our new Children's Section on the mezzanine level (2nd floor) of the bookstore.
+Join us for a story on Thursday or Saturday (or possibly both) in our new Children's Section on the mezzanine level (2nd floor) of the bookstore.